El Tatio: Microorganisms

 Biofilms and microbial mats are omnipresent at El Tatio, including Arthrospira, Calothrix, Fischerella, Leptolyngbya, Lyngbya and Phormidium (Note: Phormidium is not strictly speaking a genus; it is defined by the morphology of the bacterial colonies and their silicified fossils.
 Phormidium mats are found in other geothermal areas around the world and additionally on wet soil.) cyanobacteria, which form mats within the hot springs covering the solid surfaces, including oncoids and the sinter.
 In other places, the aforementioned three genera form stromatolithic structures or floating rafts of bubbly mats.
 The mats have tufted, layered and conical textures and their colours include orange and olive green; they give the channels and pools their colour.
 Additional cyanobacteria genera reported from El Tatio are Chroococcidiopsis, Chlorogloeocystis, Chroogloeopsis, Fischerella, Synechococcus and Thermosynechococcus.
 Non-cyanobacteria bacteria have also been found in the mats and sinter; they include heterotrophic bacteria such as Isosphaera pallida.

 There is a thermal gradation of microorganisms, with the hottest waters supporting Chloroflexus green bacteria and hyperthermophiles, cyanobacteria at less than 70–73 C water temperature and diatoms at even lower temperatures.
 Microbial mats have been found at other hot springs in the world such as Yellowstone and Steamboat Springs, both in the United States, and New Zealand, but they are thinner at El Tatio.

 These mats often have their organic material replaced with opal and thus end up forming much of the sinter, which has thus characteristic biogenic textures, such as filaments and laminae.
 Such biogenic textures have been observed on sinter deposits around the world and are usually microbial in origin, at El Tatio they sometimes feature still living bacteria which can get entombed and preserved within the sinter deposits.
 In the case of El Tatio, these biogenic textures are particularly well preserved in the sinter deposited by water flowing away from springs.
 Chloroflexus is a thermophilic filamentous green bacterium found in hot waters at Yellowstone; filamentous structures within geyser cones at El Tatio may have been formed by this bacterium.
 In splash cones Synechococcus-like microbes are instead responsible for the structures, which resemble those of hot springs.
 Sinter absorbs much of UV radiation, protecting microorganisms that dwell within the sinter against this harmful radiation although it also absorbs light required for photosynthesis.

 Diatoms are also found in El Tatio waters, including Synedra species, which are often found attached to filamentous substrates, and algae are found in the waters.
 Among bacteria identified in the somewhat colder flowing waters are Bacteroidota and Pseudomonadota, with Thermus species in the hot waters.
 Various archaeans have been cultured from El Tatio waters, with hot springs producing Thermoproteota (formerly crenarchaea), desulfurococcales, and methanobacteriales.
 One species, Methanogenium tatii, has been discovered at El Tatio, and is a methanogen recovered from a warm pool.
 The species name is derived from the geothermal field and other methanogens may be active in El Tatio.
+At least one bacteriophage (bacterial or archaean virus) species has been identified at El Tatio.